telerik/xamarin-forms-docs/controls/combobox/combobox-key-features.md

 ComboBox control has a support for single and multiple selection.
 You can easily specify the required selection using the `SelectionMode` property.
 You can check all properties, event and commands provided for the selection feature in the [Combobox Selection]({%slug combobox-selection%}) article.

+>important The Key Features example can be found in our [SDK Browser Application](developer-focused-examples).
+You can find the applications in the **Examples** folder of your local **Telerik UI for Xamarin** installation or in the following [GitHub repo](https://github.com/telerik/xamarin-forms-sdk).

 ## See Also

 - [ComboBox]({%slug combobox-databinding%})